renatomateusx/renatomateusx/README.md

 For FrondEnd i work with React, ReactNative and anything which has javascript/typescript<br/>
 Enthusiast of TypeScript and functional programming. <br/>
 I want to collaborate with world to helping create new technology. <br/>
-I NEED to help change the world! <br/>
+I NEED to help to change the World! <br/>

 Do you wanna talk with me directly?